 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This romantic suspense is a paperback edition that was published by Pocket Books on January 30, 2007 and has 312 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Pros and Cons, Top Secret Twenty-One, The Job, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three
+Other books by this author which I have reviewed include Pros and Cons, Top Secret Twenty-One, The Job, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds

 I’ve read this one at least eight times, now.
 I do adore Evanovich’s first thirteen or so of her Stephanie Plum series.
 I’ve been wanting to figure out where in the series I started to become disenchanted, and I want to know what it was about this series that I enjoyed so much.
 What’s missing in those later Stephanie Plums.

 I couldn’t find my One for the Money, so I started my analysis read with Two for the Dough.